 stepsize_controller: How to change the step size as the integration progresses.
 See the list of stepsize controllers.
 Defaults to using a fixed constant step size.
 (Keyword-only argument.)

-These arguments are infrequently used, and for most purposes you shouldn't need to understand these.
+These arguments are less frequently used, and for most purposes you shouldn't need to understand these.
 All of these are keyword-only arguments.

 diffeqsolve.
-Defaults to discretise-then-optimise with recursive checkpointing, which is usually the best option for most problems.
+Defaults to discretise-then-optimise, which is usually the best option for most problems.
 See the page on Adjoints for more information.

 discrete_terminating_event: A discrete event at which to terminate the solve early.
 See the page on Events for more information.

 max_steps: The maximum number of steps to take before quitting the computation unconditionally.